-(c) To the extent that any party has PROTECTED INFORMATION in its possession that is not addressed by paragraphs 12(a) or 12(b), each party or other person subject to this Order shall destroy or return to the producing party all materials and documents containing PROTECTED INFORMATION and to certify to the producing party such destruction or return.
+(c) To the extent that any party has PROTECTED INFORMATION in its possession that is not addressed by paragraphs 12(a) or 12(b), each party or other person subject to this Order shall destroy or return to the producing party all materials and documents containing any PROTECTED INFORMATION regardless of its designation as CONFIDENTIAL INFORMATION - or CONFIDENTIAL INFORMATION - ATTORNEYS EYES ONLY, and to certify to the producing party such information has been fully destroyed or returned.
 Such return or destruction shall not relieve said parties or persons from any of the continuing obligations imposed upon them by this Order.